 The second of two courses in the administration of Microsoft Windows® client/server networked operating systems.
-A laboratory-intensive course that provides hands-on experience in the planning, installation, and administration of Microsoft Windows® client/server networks.
-Provides partial preparation for the MCSA® exams.
+The courses CS 240A and CS 240B are laboratory-intensive courses that provide hands-on experience in the planning, installation, and administration of Microsoft Windows® client/server networks.
+The two courses provide partial preparation for the MCSA® and, eventually, MCSE® exams.
 Prerequisite: CS 240A Microsoft Server Administration I with a minimum "C" grade.